All Episodes

 She spoke Spanish.

-Um, she was a white girl too.
+She was a white girl too.

-So, guys, this is very, very common.
+So guys, this is very, very common.

 Truck drivers get paid more.

-Um, to to smuggle these aliens to San Antonio, Texas.
+Like $5,500 if my math serves me right to smuggle these aliens to San Antonio, Texas.

 What do I tell you guys all the time?

-The reason why they want to go to San Antonio, Texas is because San Antonio, Texas guys, right, is a corridor to get you anywhere else in the United States.
+The reason why they want to go to San Antonio, Texas is because San Antonio, Texas, guys, right, is a corridor to get you anywhere else in the United States.

 Let's show this one more time so you guys really understand this.

-So, San Antonio guys, about two hours from Laredo, okay, 144 miles to be exact.
+So San Antonio, guys, about two hours from Laredo, okay?

-And I know this like the back of my hand because you know, I used to travel to San Antonio so much, so many smugglers, like you know, the a lot of the organizers, the smuggling organizers, they live in San Antonio, okay, because they're coordinating everything.
+And I know this like the back of my hand because, you know, I used to travel to San Antonio so much.

-So once you get from Laredo to San Antonio, you're basically home free because now you got Interstate 35, which takes you north, and you got Interstate 10, which will take you from you know through Phoenix all the way to LA, or it'll take you through Mobile, Alabama, all the other major cities, you know, New Orleans, et cetera, into Jacksonville.
+So once you get from Laredo to San Antonio, you're basically home free because now you got Interstate 35, which takes you north, and you got Interstate 10, which will take you from, you know, through Phoenix all the way to LA, or it'll take you through Mobile, Alabama, all the other major cities, you know, New Orleans, et cetera, into Jacksonville.

 All right.

-He'd get paid for the load that he was doing, that was legit, and for the illegal aliens.
+He'd get paid for the load that he was doing that was legit and for the illegal aliens.

-And then also, Panto was discovered by border patrol with 17,000 in U.S. currency in his pocket.
+And then also, Panto was discovered by Border Patrol with $17,000 in U.S. currency in his pocket.

 Now, you guys are probably wondering, God damn, like you guys already got two cases and you guys were dealing with this guys.